darwin911/citiBike-React/README.md

 * Issue: Mapbox map would re-render after any input inside of Origin Input or Destination Input.

 - Resolution: Manipulate and change required state inside of Nav component and pass values to handleSubmit function in order to update state in App required for Origin/Destination location.

+- Issue: Was not able to use Google Maps API directions service given documentation was written for Javascript, not React projects; and, `react-google-maps` which is a wrapper for Google Maps, was limited in documention and code snippets were written with `recompose.

+- Resolution: Mapbox.
+Better documentation and easier to incorporate into my project.